Dreamscent/Dreamscent.github.io/_posts/2019-09-09-VHL-begins.md

 [VirtualHackingLabs](https://www.virtualhackinglabs.com) is touted as a close copy of the PWK labs by Offensive Security.
 In my journey for the OSCP certification, I signed up for 3 months of lab access.
 I actually only plan to use 1 month of it, but that's a story for another time.

 Initial impressions were good, the lab materials provided was 370 pages of reasonably high quality material.
-In the coming Weeks I will post some updates on my progress and my thoughts on the overall experience.
+In the coming weeks I will post some updates on my progress and my thoughts on the overall experience.

 As of the date of posting, the labs contain a total of 41 Machines: